mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 database to find matching records.
 As a result read and update performance on any database system can be improved by orders of magnitude with a properly constructed index.
 On the other hand, an indexes can slow write performance significantly.
-I have found that in data processing with MsPASS the main application of indexes is to normalizing collections.
-They fit the constraint above.
-That is, normalizing data is normally written once with occasional updates and is mostly used during read operations.
+I have found that in data processing with MsPASS there are two primary uses of indices:  (1) normalizing collections, and (2) ensemble processing (index is the key(s) used for grouping).
+Both fit the
+constraint above.
+In particular, the model you should use is to build the index(indices) as the last phase before running the workflow on an assembled data set.

 A first point to recognize is that MongoDB ALWAYS defines an index on the magic attribute key "_id" for any collection.
 Any additional